HenningBuhl/Taalbot/README.md

 ## Workflow

-The dev branch is used for development (has github action for tests). [merge allowed from feature branches] The experimental branch automatically deploys the experimental (test) version of the bot (actual discord bot). [merge allowed from dev branches]
+The dev branch is used for development (has github action for tests). [merge allowed from feature branches] The experimental branch automatically deploys the experimental (test) version of the bot (actual discord bot). [merge allowed from dev branches, even if tests are red]
-The main branch automatically deploys the actual bot. [merge allowed from dev branch if tests are green + restrict permissions for that!]
+The main branch automatically deploys the actual, real bot. [merge allowed from dev branch if tests are green]

 ## Planned Features